-MUSI-125: AUDITIONED CHORUS.
 An auditioned choral ensemble, which will meet for rehearsals twice a week for a total of 2 1/2 hours.
 Preparing more challenging repertoire than the larger choral ensemble (SMC Singers), this ensemble will travel to more churches and other venues as representatives of the College than will be required of the larger group.

 MUSI-126: AUDITIONED CHORUS.
 Continuation of MUSI-125.
 1 hour MUSI-127: AUDITIONED CHORUS.
 Continuation of MUSI-126.
 1 hour MUSI-128: AUDITIONED CHORUS.
+Continuation of MUSI-127.
+1 hour MUSI-225: AUDITIONED CHORUS.
+Continuation of MUSI-128.
+1 hour MUSI-226: AUDITIONED CHORUS.
+Continuation of MUSI-225.
+1 hour MUSI-227: AUDITIONED CHORUS.
+Continuation of MUSI-226.
+1 hour MUSI-228: AUDITIONED CHORUS.
+Continuation of MUSI-227.
 1 hour

-MUSI-130: MUSIC THEORY I.

-MUSI-124: APPLIED PIANO.

-This course is the study of diatonic harmony through writing and analysis.
+MUSI-130: MUSIC THEORY I. This course is the study of diatonic harmony through writing and analysis.
 Aural, sightsinging, rhythmic, and keyboard skills are included.
 Prerequisite: Permission of the instructor.